-The school is committed to the implementation of equal opportunities principles and the monitoring and active promotion of equality in all aspects of staffing.
+The school is committed to implementing equal opportunities principles and monitoring and actively promoting equality in all aspects of staffing.

-All staff appointments and promotions are made on the basis of merit and ability and in compliance with the law.
-Further details of some relevant legal provisions are set out in section 15 of this policy.
+All staff appointments and promotions are made based on merit and ability and in compliance with the law.
+Section 15 of this policy provides further details of some relevant legal provisions.